lorenzoscottb/CoDE_iwcs_19/README.md

 # Asimmetric-GloVe
-This repo contains the code to the asimmetric-GloVe model.
-It is buitlt over merging to diffrent implementation of GloVe, one based on [tensorflow](https://github.com/GradySimon/tensorflow-glove) , the other one on [Keras](https://github.com/erwtokritos/keras-glove)
+This repo contains the code to the asimmetric-GloVe model, built over a [Keras](https://github.com/erwtokritos/keras-glove) implementation of the [GloVe] (https://nlp.stanford.edu/pubs/glove.pdf) model.